-The Danube: by boat and bike
+The Danube by boat and bike

 Our small sunken cabin was ingeniously designed to include a wardrobe, shower, basin and shelves, with one single bed permanently in place and another folded into the wall.

 The boat set off for Engelhartszell as we went to dinner at a table of eight.
-We two were joined by a Cork family, a British Brexit voter and an animated Aussie.
+We were joined by a Cork family, a British Brexit voter and an animated Aussie.
 Our fellow travellers in the packed dining room ranged in age from eight to 80 and were of all sizes, which just shows that cycling is for everyone when it’s along a flat surface, with power-assisted steeds for the more trepidatious.

 There was no fat shaming here as, the following morning, most cyclists donned Lycra and displayed all the wonderful forms that humans come in.